ACM SIGCOMM 2018 Workshop on Big Data Analytics and Machine Learning for Data Communication Networks (Big-DAMA 2018)

-Big data is transforming the world, and the data communication networks domain is not an exception.
-While the success of big data and machine learning in data communication networks has been so far mastered by the big players of the Internet - such as Google, network operators, practitioners and researchers have at their reach a matchless opportunity to also ride on the success of the big data wave.
+Big data and machine learning are transforming the world, and the data communication networks domain is not an exception.
+Network operators, practitioners and researchers have at their reach today a matchless opportunity to ride on the success of the big data wave.
 The complexity of today networks has dramatically increased in the last few years, making it more important and challenging to design scalable network measurement and analysis techniques and tools.
-Critical applications such as network monitoring, network security, or dynamic network management require fast mechanisms for online analysis of thousands of events per second, as well as efficient techniques for offline analysis of massive historical data.
+Critical applications such as network monitoring, network security, or dynamic network management require fast mechanisms for on-line analysis of thousands of events per second, as well as efficient techniques for off-line analysis of massive historical data.
 Besides characterization, making operational sense out of the ever-growing amount of network measurements is becoming a major challenge.

 Despite recent major advances of big data analysis frameworks, their application to the network measurements analysis domain remains poorly understood and investigated, and most of the proposed solutions are in-house and difficult to benchmark.
 Furthermore, machine learning and big data analytic techniques able to characterize, detect, locate and understand complex behaviors and complex systems promise to shed light on this enormous amount of data, but smart and scalable approaches must be conceived to make them applicable to the networking practice.
 Last but not least, the explosion in volume and heterogeneity of data measurements generated across the entire network stack is opening the door to innovative solutions and out-of-the-box ideas to improve current networks, and many other networking applications besides monitoring and analysis are becoming more data and measurements driven than ever.